phalcon-orphanage/docs/en/reference/models.rst

       PRIMARY KEY (`id`)
     );

 The model "Robots" has many "RobotsParts".
-Similar case for model "Parts" that has many "RobotsParts".On the other hand "RobotsParts" belongs to "Robots" and "Parts" models as a one-to-many relation.
+Similar case for model "Parts" that has many "RobotsParts".
+On the other hand "RobotsParts" belongs to "Robots" and "Parts" models as a one-to-many relation.
 The models with their relations could be implemented as follows:

 .. code-block:: php